-2.6.2 Methodology for Collecting Pharmacy Reported Variables
+2.5.2 Methodology for Collecting Pharmacy-Reported Variables

-If the respondent with the prescription gave written permission to release his or her pharmacy records, pharmacy providers identified by the household were contacted by telephone for the pharmacy follow-back component.
+If the household member with the prescription gave written permission to release his or her pharmacy records, pharmacy providers identified by the household were contacted by telephone for the pharmacy follow-back component.
 Following an initial telephone contact, the signed permission forms and materials explaining the study were faxed (or mailed) to cooperating pharmacy providers.
 The materials informed the providers of all persons participating in the survey who had prescriptions filled at their place of business and requested a computerized printout of all prescriptions filled for each person.
+Pharmacies can choose to report information in computer assisted telephone interviews (CATI).
+The CATI instrument was also used to enter information from printouts.
 For each medication listed, the following information was requested: date filled; national drug code (NDC); medication name; strength of medicine (amount and unit); quantity (package size/amount dispensed); and payments by source.
+When an NDC was provided, often the drug name and other drug characteristics were obtained from secondary proprietary data sources.

-2.7 File Contents
+2.6 File Contents

-2.7.1 Survey Administration Variables
+2.6.1 Survey Administration Variables

-2.7.1.1 Person Identifier Variables (DUID, PID, DUPERSID)
+2.6.1.1 Person Identifier Variables (DUID, PID, DUPERSID)

 The dwelling unit ID (DUID) is a five-digit random number assigned after the case was sampled for MEPS.
 The three-digit person number (PID) uniquely identifies each person within the dwelling unit.
 The eight-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-For detailed information on dwelling units and families, please refer to the documentation for the 2008 Full Year Population Characteristics File.
+For detailed information on dwelling units and families, please refer to the documentation for the 2012 Full Year Population Characteristics File.

-2.7.1.2 Record Identifier Variables (RXRECIDX, LINKIDX)
+2.6.1.2 Record Identifier Variables (RXRECIDX, LINKIDX, DRUGIDX)

 The variable RXRECIDX uniquely identifies each record on the file.
-This 15-character variable is comprised of the following components: prescribed medicine drug-level identifier generated through the HC (positions 1-12) + enumeration number (positions 13-15).
-The prescribed medicine drug-level ID generated through the HC (positions 1-12) can be used to link a prescribed medicine event to the conditions file and to other event files, via link files, and is provided on this file as the variable LINKIDX.
-(For more details on linking, please refer to section 5.2 and to the 2008 Appendix File.)
+This 15-character variable comprises the following components: prescribed medicine drug-round-level identifier generated through the HC (positions 1-12) + enumeration number (positions 13-15).
+The prescribed medicine drug-round-level ID generated through the HC (positions 1-12) can be used to link a prescribed medicine event to the conditions file and to other event files, via link files, and is provided on this file as the variable LINKIDX.
+For more details on linking, please refer to Section 6.2 and to the 2012 Appendix File.
+The prescribed medicine drug-level ID generated through the HC, DRUGIDX, can be used to link drugs across rounds.
+DRUGIDX was first added to the file for 2009; for 1996 through 2008, the RXNDC linked drugs across rounds.

 The following hypothetical example illustrates the structure of these ID variables.
-This example illustrates a person in Round 1 of the household interview who reported having purchased Amoxicillin three times.
-The following example shows three acquisition-level records, all having the same RXNDC (00093310905), for one person (DUPERSID=00002026) in one round.
-Generally, one NDC is associated with a prescribed medicine event because matching was performed at a drug level, as opposed to an acquisition level.
-The LINKIDX (000020260083) remains the same for all three records, whereas the RXRECIDX (000020260083001, 000020260083002, 000020260083003) differs for all three records.
+This example illustrates a person in Rounds 1 and 2 of the household interview who reported having purchased Amoxicillin three times.
+The following example shows three acquisition-level records, all having the same DRUGIDX (00002026002), for one person (DUPERSID=00002026) in two rounds.
+Generally, within a round, one NDC is associated with a prescribed medicine event because matching was performed at a drug level, as opposed to an acquisition level.
+The LINKIDX (000020260083) remains the same for both records in Round 1 but varies across rounds.
+The RXRECIDX (000020260083001, 000020260083002, 000020260103001) differs for all three records.

-DUPERSID RXRECIDX LINKIDX RXNDC 00002026 000020260083001 000020260083 00093310905 00002026 000020260083002 000020260083 00093310905 00002026 000020260083003 000020260083 00093310905
+DUPERSID PURCHRD RXRECIDX LINKIDX DRUGIDX RXNDC 00002026 1 000020260083001 000020260083 00002026002 00093310905 00002026 1 000020260083002 000020260083 00002026002 00093310905 00002026 2 000020260103001 000020260103 00002026002 00003010955

-Starting with the 2008 Prescribed Medicine file, there can be multiple RXNDCs for a LINKIDX.
-All the acquisitions in the LINKID represent the same drug (active ingredients), but the RXNDCs may represent different manufacturers.
-(For more details on matching, please see section 3.0).
+There can be multiple RXNDCs for a LINKIDX.
+All the acquisitions in the LINKIDX represent the same drug (active ingredients), but the RXNDCs may represent different manufacturers.
+(For more details on matching, please see Section 4.0).

-2.7.1.3 Panel Variable (PANEL)
+2.6.1.3 Panel Variable (PANEL)